LeedsCodeDojo/CoreWars/Simple Bot Guide.md

     ADD -2, -1

 It can refer to different things.
-The main two addressing modes are immediate, where the number is a value, and indirect, where the number represents an address.
+The main two addressing modes are immediate, where the number is a value, and direct, where the number represents an address.

-Indirect - adds fields at location 1 to fields at location 2:
+Direct - adds fields at location 1 to fields at location 2:

     +---------+---------+-----------+
     | ADD 1 2 | DAT 1 2 | DAT 10 20 |